trevorcohn/comp90051-2017/syllabus.md

 We'll put the lecture slides in the week that we cover the material, as well as pointers to the required reading.
 Reading references to Bishop relate to the book *Pattern recognition and machine learning by Christopher M. Bishop, 2006.*
+Reading references to Murphy relate to the book <a href="https://ebookcentral.proquest.com/lib/UNIMELB/reader.action?docID=3339490&ppg=1">Machine Learning : A Probabilistic Perspective by Kevin Murphy, 2014;</a> available in electronic ebook form using the link.
 <p>

 <table class="display">